Montana Hot Spot Lending Program

 What does the program cost?

 Neither T-Mobile nor Verizon charge for the hot spot devices.
-The State Library will pay for the total cost of the one-year data plan.
+The State Library will pay for all monthly data costs associated with the hot spots.

 T-Mobile’s monthly unlimited data plan cost is $29.75/month.